 Berlin.
 The Seventies.
 Heroin.
 David Bowie.
 This film struck me as Bill Henson in motion.
 The pain and joy of youth are stolen so beautifully in this film.
 I say stolen because that is how it feels.
 Not captured.
 Stolen.
 Christiane, F has a feeling of authenticity whilst remaining stylish, a tough combination to achieve.
 If you have wondered where so many of your favourite Wrangler and Lee campaigns got their aesthetic from then look no further.

 This film was directed by Wim Wenders in 1984 and artfully shot by Robby Muller.
 It unconsciously became the basis for so many images that have flooded our culture ever since.
-With it’s saturated fluro light gas station aesthetic and romantic intentions it’s safe to say even if you haven’t seen the film you have seen it in other forms.
-All those curated instagram accounts by fashion conscious, road trip lovin’ twenty something year olds bow down before this film.
+With its saturated fluoro light gas station aesthetic and romantic intentions it’s safe to say even if you haven’t seen the film you have seen it in other forms.
+All those curated Instagram accounts by fashion conscious, road trip lovin’ twenty-something-year-olds bow down before this film.
 True beauty radiates from the soul of these images.
 That is the cause of its true staying power.

 Come to Daddy – Aphex Twin

 It says I have to list films, but I’m putting a music video in here.
 The tone and palette of this video affected me more in six minutes than most films do in two hours.
 When I first saw it I didn’t know where to look or how to erase the images from my memory.
 Nope.
 They are always there.
 Cool blue images with small children and grotesque faces.
 It was like cinema from another part of my brain.
 A very dark and uneven place I didn’t know was there.